 A number of mental health and workplace relationship experts shared insights regarding the reasons jobs can be stressful.

 1. Performance Demands

-According to Dr. John Rooney, professor emeritus of psychology at La Salle University in Philadelphia, "performance pressure" is a major reason for job stress.
+According to a study in the IOSR Journal of Business and Management, "performance pressure" is a major reason for job stress.
 He indicates that stress related to performance pressure occurs when "the amount of work, the speed required or the high quality demanded are stressful."